U.S. Stocks Inch Higher, Led by Internet Retailers

 ADVERTISEMENT

-Other internet retailers also rose, with TripAdvisor shares climbing 3%.
-Shares of e-commerce giant Amazon.com edged up 0.8%.
+Other internet retailers also rose, with TripAdvisor shares climbing 2.5%.
+Shares of Amazon.com edged up 0.9%.

 PepsiCo shares swung after the food and beverage giant reported weaker-than-expected sales in the most recent quarter.
-Shares fell 0.2%, paring earlier losses after falling as much as 2.7% earlier in the session.
+Shares rose 0.5%, paring earlier losses after falling as much as 2.7% earlier in the session.

-Wednesday's muted market moves came after mixed economic readings.
+Shares of Mylan climbed 19% after the company said it received U.S. Food and Drug Administration approval to offer generic versions of Copaxone, Teva Pharmaceutical's multiple sclerosis treatment.

+U.S. economic data was mixed Wednesday.
 First, a report showed hiring at private U.S. employers grew less than expected last month, with hurricanes denting economic growth.
 Then, the Institute for Supply Management said its index measuring service-sector activity rose to its highest level since 2005.
 Investors will be closely monitoring Friday's monthly jobs report for another reading on the economy.

 Traders were also awaiting a speech from Federal Reserve Chairwoman Janet Yellen, expected later Wednesday, for clues about the central bank's latest views on sluggish inflation.